appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 -   **Step 5:** Set username and password credentials.

--   **Step 6:** Configure Elasticsearch URL and ARC ID obtained above.
+-   **Step 6:** Configure Elasticsearch URL and Appbase ID obtained above.

-    > **Note:** Once you save the configuration, it may take 5-10s to restart the arc service.
+    > **Note:** Once you save the configuration, it may take 5-10s to restart the appbase.io service.

 -   **Step 7:** Start using Appbase.io Services using [Appbase.io Dashboard](https://dash.appbase.io/).
 Here you will have to input Appbase.io Cluster URL which will be of the form http(s)://localhost_OR_cluster_url.
 Enter the username and password values that you configured in _Step 5_.